• Skip to primary navigation

 A serving of Pork Katsu Curry

-I fell in love with Pork Katsu curry on my first trip to Japan and have been cooking it at home ever since.
-There aren't many situations in life that cannot be improved with a tender piece of pork coated in perfectly crisp fried panko crumbs with a creamy umami curry sauce.
-To me it's the ultimate comfort food.
-Thankfully it's easy to make too.
+Katsu curry is the ultimate comfort food.
+There aren't many situations in life that cannot be improved with a tender breaded chicken or pork cutlet coated in perfectly crisp fried panko crumbs with a creamy umami Japanese curry sauce.
+Plus, this one is super easy to make with just 30 minutes of cooking and prep time.

 A bowl of Pork Katsu Curry